withstudiocms/artemis/README.md

 # artemis

-Discord bot built for managing the StudioCMS community
+Discord bot built for managing the StudioCMS community.

 ## License